-Samantha took up the sport of running in 2008 as a break from study while completing her law degree at Monash University.
-By following a 16-week training program, she just managed to complete the Melbourne Marathon that year – side by side with a friend.
+Samantha took up the sport of running in 2008 as a break from study while completing her Bachelor’s Law and Performing Arts degree at Monash University.
+After hitting the wall at 32kms and on the verge of quitting, she just managed to complete the Melbourne Marathon that year – side by side with a friend.
 Motivated by the experience of pushing her mind and body beyond what she thought was possible, Samantha ambitiously took the ultimate challenge and entered the ‘4 Deserts Grand Slam’.

 Samantha’s view on what she was capable of changed forever from this point.
 With an increasing desire to push the physical envelope even further, the following year Samantha found herself entered into a 222km non-stop run across the Himalayas.
 This race required Samantha to run at 6,000 metres above sea level, in an event that had only been completed by one man.
 This was by far a tougher experience and Samantha was lucky to somehow survive the pain, sickness, extreme heat and then white out conditions to complete the race.

 The penny dropped during Samantha’s journey across the Himalayas that she wanted to use her capacity to run long distances for a reason outside of herself.
 The following year, while working as a lawyer at Baker & McKenzie, Samantha ran 379kms non-stop across Australia’s Simpson Desert.
 Receiving national attention, the run took 3.5 days and nights to complete and raise over $32,991 for Save the Children Australia.